microsoft/Policy-Weaver/README.md

 ## :books: Config File values

 Here ´s how the config.yaml should be adjusted to your environment.
-For details on CLS look here:  [Column Level Security](#books-column-level-security))

 - keyvault:
   - use_key_vault: true/false (true if you want to use keyvault to store secrets, false if you want to store secrets directly in the config file)